flukeyzx/flukeyzx/README.md

 - 🔭 I’m an **IT** graduate

-- 🌱 I love to build stuff
+- 🌱 I love building stuff

 - 📫 How to reach me **abdulahad_dm@outlook.com**